-- Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed. - Children from Nursery to Year 4 are not permitted to bring mobile phones into school. - Children in Years 5 and 6 can bring a mobile phone into school but these must be securely stored in the school's main office until the end of the day.
+- Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed. - Children from Nursery to Year 4 are not permitted to bring mobile phones into school. - Children in Years 5 and 6 can bring a mobile phone into school but these must be handed in to their class teacher and securely stored until home time, before being handed back out.